alexrudall/ruby-openai/README.md

 Generate text with ChatGPT, transcribe or translate audio with Whisper, create images with DALL·E, or write code with Codex...

-I made a discord channel for our community to share tips - [Ruby AI Builders](https://discord.gg/k4Uc224xVD)

-## Installation
+Check out [Ruby AI Builders](https://discord.gg/k4Uc224xVD) on Discord!

 ### Bundler